BLCM/wlmods/Apocalyptech/README.md

 ## Quality of Life Mods

 - **Mega TimeSaver XL** - Speeds up slow animations throughout the game.
+- **More Visible Scrolls** - Makes the scroll loot bars (and, incidentally, mission items) far more visible
 - **Photo Mode Unlock** - Lets the camera in Photo Mode go extremely far, and speeds up its movement.